 Main symptoms of juvenile arthritis

-Juvenile arthritis may also have symptoms such as joint contractual caused by a joint being held in a flexed position for a long period of time, as well as growth irregularities and stunting due to the bones and joints being damaged.
+Juvenile arthritis may also have symptoms such as joint contractual caused by a joint being held in a flexed position for a long period of time.
+As well as growth irregularities and stunting due to the bones and joints being damaged.

 Managing juvenile arthritis

 Juvenile arthritis can be managed in a variety of ways depending on what type of juvenile arthritis the patient has.
-A pediatric rheumatologist will work with the child and their parents to treat the illness in the best way possible by reducing the swelling and inflammation, alleviating the pain, helping to prevent joint damage, and increasing their ability to function normally.
+A pediatric rheumatologist will work with the child and their parents to treat the illness in the best way possible.
+By reducing the swelling and inflammation, alleviating the pain, helping to prevent joint damage, and increasing their ability to function normally.
 Generally, treatment will include medication, physical therapy, eye and dental care, and proper nutrition.

 Coping with juvenile arthritis

 Parents will also experience sadness, anger and many other emotions when their child is diagnosed.
-It may be tempting to scale back scheduled activities or keep them home from school, but keeping things consistent is important.
+It may be tempting to scale back scheduled activities or keep them home from school.
+However, keeping things consistent is important.
 It will benefit the child, as well as the whole family, giving them a chance to maintain their identity and activities and giving them an outlet to relax or perhaps release frustration.Sharing is Caring!